Skip to content

 Cybercrime, attacks and threats – sadly, it’s all part of the online world, which we cannot escape.

-Every year, 1,000s of websites, businesses and individuals (more like millions!) get hacked and scammed in one way or another, causing data and financial loss.
+Every year, thousands of websites, businesses, and individuals (more like millions!) get hacked and scammed, causing data and financial loss.

 Luckily, cybersecurity is improving, protecting individuals, businesses and organizations from cybercriminals.